aidansoares23/city-insight-client/README.md

 - **Favorites** — authenticated users can save cities to a personal favorites list, accessible from the account page
 - **Compare cities** — pick 2–4 cities side by side; see a radar chart and metric table with per-category winner highlighting; shareable via URL query params (`?a=slug&b=slug`)
 - **City Match** — weighted preference quiz; adjust sliders for safety, affordability, walkability, cleanliness, and environment (0–10); server returns ranked top matches with a match percentage
-- **Ask AI** — natural-language queries against the city database (e.g. "Which city is the safest?"); multi-turn conversation with session persistence; responses include AI markdown rendering, referenced-city chips, and a compare shortcut link; requires authentication and `VITE_AI_ENABLED=true`
+- **Ask AI** — natural-language queries against the city database (e.g. "Which city is the safest?"); multi-turn conversation with session persistence; responses include AI markdown rendering, referenced-city chips, and a compare shortcut link; requires `VITE_AI_ENABLED=true`; unauthenticated users see an in-page sign-in prompt rather than a redirect
 - **Account page** — view, edit, and delete your own reviews across all cities; manage your saved favorites; option to delete your account entirely
 - **Google OAuth** — sign in via Google; auth is backed by an httpOnly session cookie with no tokens in localStorage
 - **Methodology page** — transparent, step-by-step explanation of how every score is calculated